-What is ERISA and What Does it Have to Do with My LTD Claim?
 ERISA is a federal law that regulates the handling of Employee Benefit Plans.
 The term is an acronym for the Employee Retirement Income Security Act of 1974.
-By definition, ERISA covers practically all group disability, health, and retirement plans within private […]
+By definition, ERISA covers practically all group disability, health, and retirement plans within private industry.
+Without a doubt, ERISA is a hot button issue in disability insurance law. […]

 Resolving Your Group Disability Claim Today’s video outlines the possible outcomes of a disability case under ERISA law.
 Resolving your group disability claim may encompass any of the following: Reaching a Settlement: Your insurance provider agrees to settle the case for a “settled on” amount of money.
 Moving for a Motion for Summary Judgment: You […]